Russia’s current account surplus falls by $16bn to $31bn in 4Q22

 “According to the head of the FCS of Russia V.I.
 Bulavin, since the beginning of the parallel import mechanism (since May), goods with a volume of 2.4mn tonnes worth more than $20bn have been imported, primarily cars, machine tools, equipment, production lines,” the CBR said.
 “A significant volume of goods imported through parallel imports fell on goods for everyday use, clothing and perfumes.”

 The recovery of imports was also facilitated by the preservation of a stronger ruble compared to the same period in 2021, which made these imports much cheaper for Russians.
-The real effective ruble exchange rate increased by 33% y/y in 4Q22 compared to a gain of 46% y/y in 3Q22.
+The real effective ruble exchange rate rose by 33% y/y in 4Q22 against a gain of 46% y/y in 3Q22.

 “At the same time, unilateral restrictive measures by individual states and the withdrawal of foreign companies from the Russian market, as well as problems with payments and logistics, continued to exert downward pressure on imports,” the CBR reports.